JavierLimon/javier-blog/_posts/2020-09-25-execute-vault-testing.md

 title: "Install Hashicorp Vault for testing using Linux and Docker."
 categories: [Vault, Docker, Linux]
 ---
-In this post we going to install and run a vault server for testing, vault had this mode called developer, so is going to be very easy to do.
+In this post we going to install and run a vault server for testing, in mode developer.

 * * *